 Ugh.
 The other day I walked away from a pot of sautéing onions for all of two minutes (okay, maybe more like 10 minutes), and came back to find this blackened, burned-on mess.
 Not only was my soup recipe ruined, but I also worried that my enameled pan was, too.

 Happily, the method I’ll show you here not only saved my pot, but it also kept me from having to soak it for hours or, worse, risk ruining the enamel with an abrasive scrub.
 All that’s needed is one secret weapon I already had in my kitchen.

 To get my little pot back in perfect shape, all it took was a quick simmer with water and — drumroll, please — a couple tablespoons of baking soda!

 The method is simple: Let the water come to a boil, add the baking soda, and give everything a good stir.
 After a few minutes of simmering, use a wooden spoon (no metal on that enamel surface, please!) to nudge off the burned-on bits.
 Just like that, all that yucky stuff will release from the pot — minimal elbow grease required.
 Amazing, right?

-According to the helpful Chowhound thread where we found this tip, the method works not just for burned-on onions, but also pots scorched with sugary jam and batches of vegetable soup left unattended.
+According to the helpful Chowhound thread where I found this tip, the method works not just for burned-on onions, but also pots scorched with sugary jam and batches of vegetable soup left unattended.
 Just about any carbonized food stains will release from your enamel when treated this way.

 As you can see, my pot looks brand new once again!
 I’m so glad I learned this little trick.